outstand/lambit/readme.md

 The above example will parse the URL and if it matches `source`, will extract `name` from the URL and construct a new URL in the destination.

 You can make a segment optional by appending `?` or a named wildcard by appending `+`.
-You can have as many segments as you want in the URL, but you can't have two segments right next to each other as in `/{segment1}{segment2}`, or two segments with the same name as in `/{segment}{segment}`.
-The segment name must only contain letters, numbers and underscores, and cannot be next to an unnamed wildcard as in `/{segment}*`.
+You can have as many segments as you want in the URL, but you can't have two segments right next to each other as in `/{segment1}{segment2}`, two segments with the same name as in `/{segment}/{segment}`, or a segment next to a wildcard as in `/{segment}*`.
+The segment name must only contain letters, numbers and underscores.

 ##### Examples